 How Evil Lives on

-So how exactly does a young man with no track record drag an intoxicated woman across the ground, who’s alone, and vulnerable, remove her clothing, and sexually assault her?
+So how exactly did Brock Turner, a young man with no track record drag an intoxicated woman across the ground, who’s alone, and vulnerable, remove her clothing, and sexually assault her?

 It’s not just because he felt like it.
 He didn’t simply make a mistake due to poor judgment from alcohol.